 cloudflared tunnel list

 Before we make the configuration file let's setup Cloudflared as a service so it'll automatically start whenever we reboot our VPS:

 To ensure the service launches every time the VPS is restarted let's instruct the VPS to enable the service:

 systemctl enable cloudflared

-Before we boot up our tunnel for the first time, let's configure out traffic pattern routing for Ghost - let's navigate to the cloudflared directory and setup a new config.yml file:
+Before we boot up our tunnel for the first time, let's configure our traffic pattern routing for Ghost - let's navigate to the cloudflared directory and set up a new config.yml file:

 Inside the new config.yml file that you're creating, let's define a few things: